RichieGarafola-IberiaAdvisory/TripwireTracker/README.md

     - Ensure you have the required dependencies installed (pandas and openpyxl).
     - Place the Excel files ("Onboarding_Tracker.xlsx" and "hourly_cost.xlsx") in the same directory as the script.
     - Run the script, and it will process the data and provide the output.

 ---

+### Output

+Creates a final DataFrame with desired columns showing the filtered and mapped data and prints the result.

+---
 ---